yu-ming-chen/tp/docs/UserGuide.md

 You can use this command to open the budget at the given `INDEX`.

-When you open a budget, you will be directed to its budget page view.
+When you open a budget, you will be directed to its budget page.

 ✏ Example: `open 1`